mattwca/css-module-snapshots/README.md

 3. **Snapshot Phase**: The serializer finds all injected CSS module styles and includes them in the snapshot output

+4. **Matcher**: The matcher will find all CSS module style definitions, parse them, and locate all rules which apply to the given element.
+The declarations within the matching rules are checked to see whether they contain all of the expected style rules.

 ## Dependencies

 This package requires: